 To astronomy Gauss joined geodesy, and the Hanoverian Government charged him with the triangulation and measurement of an arc of the meridian between Göttingen and Altona.
 This he accomplished between the years 1821 and 1824.
-For carrying out his purpose he invented many methods quite original.
-3 It was his intention to publish an extensive work upon geodesy, but he did not accomplish his purpose.
+For carrying out his purpose he invented many methods quite original.3 It was his intention to publish an extensive work upon geodesy, but he did not accomplish his purpose.
 He contributed two memoirs on the subject to the Royal Society of Berlin (1844, 1847).

-1 In our account of Gauss's arithmetical work we have throughout reely referred to Prof. H. J. S. Smith's presidential address (see above) and his two reports on the theory of numbers (Brit.
+10477.
+1 In our account of Gauss's arithmetical work we have throughout reely referred to Prof H J. S. Smith's presidential address (see above) and his two reports on the theory of numbers (Brit.
 Assoc.
 Reports.
-1859, pp. 228-267; 1850, pp. 120-172).
-But we are still more deeply indebted to him for references and criticisms most kindly given in the midst of the pressing claims of his other numerous engagements

-2 Wagener, in Michaud's "Biographie Universelle."
+1859, pp. 228-267; 1860, pp. 120-172).
+But we are still more deeply indebted to him for references and criticisms most kindly given in the midst of the pressing claims of his other numerous engagements 9 Wagener, in Michaud's "Biographie Universelle."
 Prof. Cayley writes.
-"All that Gauss has written is first rate; the interesting thing would be to show the influence of his different memoirs in bringing to their present condition the subjects to which they relate, but this is to write a History of Mathematics from the year 1800."

-3 He invented the heliotrope to render angles visible at as great a distance as possible; this he did by reflecting the rays of the sun.
-He also devised a method for the correction of the errors which occur in an extensive system of triangulation.-" Gauss.
+9 All that Gauss has written is first rate; the interesting thing would be to show the influence of his different memoirs in bringing to their present condition the subjects to which they relate, but this is to write a History of Mathematics from the year 1800."
+9 He invented the heliotrope to render angles visible at as great a disot devised a method for the correction of the errors which occur in an extensive system of triangulation.-" Gauss.
 Z. Ged.," pp. 51-53.

-Mr. Todhunter in his "History of the Theories of Attraction," devotes §§ 1162-1175 to an analysis of a memoir by Gauss, "Theoria attractionis corporum sphæroidicorum ellipticorum homogeneorum methodo novâ tractata" (Royal Society of Göttingen, March 18, 1813).
-Mr. Todhunter says, "he completely succeeds in his design; his solution is both simple and elegant."
-He further remarks, "Gauss's writings are distinguished for the combination of mathematical ability with power of expression; in his hands Latin and German rival French itself for clearness and precision.'
+Mr. Todhunter in his "History of the Theories of Attraction," devotes §§ 1162-1175 to an analysis of a memoir by Gauss, "Theoria attractionis corporum sphæroidicorum ellipticorum homogeneorum methodo novâ tractata" (Royal Society of Götin gen, March 18, 1813).
+Mr. Todhunter says, "he completely succeeds in his design : his solution is both simple and elegant."3 He further remarks, "Gauss's writings are distinguished for the combination of mathematical ability with power of expression; in his hands Latin and German rival French itself for clearness and precision.'

-In another of Mr. Todhunter's works ("Calculus of Variations," 1861) he discusses in his third chapter (pp. 37-52) a memoir became "a member of all the learned societies from the Polar Circle to the Tropics"
+In another of Mr. Todhunter's works ("Calculus of Varia-tions," 1861) he discusses in his third chapter (pp. 37-52) a memoir became "a member of all the learned societies from the Polar Circle to the Tropics" "Chasles (quoted by Todhunter) calls it "le beau mémoire de M. Gauss."
+Another celebrated memoir, "Allgemeine Lehrsätze...
+Anziehungs- und Abstossungs-kräfte '(Leipsic, 1840), is treated by Todhunter, § 1,253.
+In this last Gauss uses the name Potential (apparently independent of Green) § 790.
+See also Maxwell's "Electricity," § 70.

-1 Roy, Soc, Proceedings, p.
-592; Roy, Ast, Soc, Monthly Notices (as above).
-A curious fact is recorded.
-The preface to this work is dated March 28, 1809, just two centuries after Kepler's "Præfatio de Stella Martis," March 28, 1609; "Gauss, Z. Ged.," p.
-40. After the publication of this work Gauss became "a member of all the learned societies from the Polar Circle to the Tropics"
+1 Roy.
+Soc.
+Proceedings, p.
+592; Roy.
+Ast.
+Soc.
+Monthly Notices (as above '.
+A curious lact is recorded.
+The preface to this work is dated March 28, 1809, just two centuries after Kepler's '' Præfatio de Stella Martis,'' March 28. r609; '' Gauss.
+Z. Ged.,'' p.
+40. After the publication of this work Gauss became '' a member of all the learned societies from the Polar Circle to the Tronics.''